 - Slide the brake pads into the calipers.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Verify the pads are properly oriented on the disc; they should not be hanging over the outer edge or interfereing with the hat/hardware. - Locate and resinstall the pad retaining blocks and bolts removed in step 9.
-OPTIONAL: If you purchased the pad retention kits you can install these at this time.
-Please note the springs are offset and should be facing away from the center as shown.
-Using a some downward force, slide the pad retaining bolts through the blocks and thread into the caliper. - Using a 6mm hex socket Torque bolts to 11 lb-ft (15 Nm)
+They should fit snugly, but you should not have to hammer them in.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Verify the pads are properly oriented on the disc; they should not be hanging over the outer edge or interfereing with the hat/hardware. - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
+Torque to 11 lb-ft (15 Nm)

-Step 12 - Repeat steps 3 thru 11 on the other side of the vehicle
+Step 12 - Repeat steps 3 thru 10 on the other side of the vehicle